DAWMFIEC/DAWM/paginas/errores.md

 * project?, H., Dagger, T., B, J., & Dagger, T. (2016).
 How to upgrade Angular CLI project?.
 Retrieved 29 November 2022, from https://stackoverflow.com/questions/41403810/how-to-upgrade-angular-cli-project
 * Property has no initializer and is not definitely assigned in the constructor.
 Retrieved 29 November 2022, from https://bobbyhadz.com/blog/typescript-property-has-no-initializer
+* How to Fix JavaScript Heap Out of Memory Error.
+(2022).
+Retrieved 9 July 2023, from https://www.makeuseof.com/javascript-heap-out-of-memory-error-fix/